Artifactory Oracle Database Configuration

 Note

-Oracle Instant Client is required because the JFrog metadata service is a Go application, and does not use the JDBC driver.
-To support the connection between Artifactory and database, you would need to install the thin client (type 4) and the OCI (type 2).
+Oracle Instant Client is required because the JFrog metadata service is a Go application and does not use the JDBC driver.
+To support the connection between Artifactory and the database, install the thin client (type 4) and the OCI (type 2).

 -